Advancing Practice in Neonatology (MSc)

 - Learn from neonatal experts - Designed and delivered by experienced UK neonatal consultants and international experts in neonatal healthcare

 - Up-to-date curriculum – focusing on many different clinically relevant aspects of caring for the critically ill neonate and child

 - Flexible e-learning programme - Distance-learning, online format enables flexible learning with individualised support from practising clinical neonatologists

 - Tailor your learning to your clinical practice - Dissertation allows you to explore an area of personal interest, enhancing your day to day neonatal clinical practice

-- A qualified Advanced Neonatal Nurse Practitioner (ANNP) holding the clinical professional qualification recognised as the required entry qualification for your clinical profession (i.e. BN or equivalent) and in addition the training qualifying you to work as an ANNP (BSc / BSc and post graduate certificate at MSc level / MSc, or equivalent).
+- A copy of your degree certificate and transcripts which show you have achieved an 2:2 honours degree in a relevant subject area such as medicine, or an equivalent international degree.
+Or, evidence you are a Qualified Advanced Neonatal Nurse Practitioners (ANNP) holding the clinical professional qualification recognised as the required entry qualification for their clinical profession (i.e. BN or equivalent) and in addition the training qualifying them to work as an ANNP (BSc / BSc and post graduate certificate at MSc level / MSc, or equivalent).